-Mexico bestows top honor on Trump son-in-law, sparking Twitter outcry
+Mexico to bestow top honor on Trump son-in-law, sparking Twitter outcry

 Mexican actor Gael Garcia Bernal wrote that the decision to honor Kushner was “tremendously shameful.”

+Past Order of the Aztec Eagle honorees include Colombian Nobel literature laureate Gabriel Garcia Marquez and former South African President Nelson Mandela.

-Mexican President-elect Andres Manuel Lopez Obrador will be inaugurated on Dec.
-1 after winning a landslide victory in July.
-Kushner’s wife Ivanka Trump is expected to attend the swearing-in along with other U.S. officials, including Vice President Mike Pence.
+Mexican President-elect Andres Manuel Lopez Obrador will be inaugurated on Saturday after winning a landslide election victory in July.
+Kushner’s wife, Ivanka Trump, is expected to attend the swearing-in along with other U.S. officials, including Vice President Mike Pence.

-Reporting by David Alire Garcia; Editing by Sonya Hepinstall
+Reporting by David Alire Garcia; Editing by Sonya Hepinstall and Peter Cooney